Rivington Unitarian Chapel

 Rivington Unitarian Chapel is an active place of Unitarian worship in Rivington, Lancashire, England.
 It was founded in 1703, although its congregation dates to 1667.
-It is designated as a Grade II* listed building with some restoration in 1990.
+It is designated as a Grade II* listed building with some restoration in 1990, and hs ongoing preservation.

 History

 The Presbyterians had state backing and held power during the Commonwealth, support for the Puritans was strong, a local martyr being George Marsh.
 The power of the Church of England was re-asserted through the Clarendon Code after the English Restoration in 1660 by persecuting Nonconformists to force them to conform to use of the Book of Common Prayer in services, requiring prayers for the King, resulting in the Great Ejection on "Bartholemew Sunday" in 1662 when 2500 Ministers left their Churches.

 Samuel Newton of Rivington Church was one of the Ministers ejected in 1662, many of his congregation followed him and formed the first nonconformist congregation at Rivington.
 Laws followed including the Conventicle Act 1664 that prohibited unauthorised religious meetings of more than five people and the Five Mile Act 1665 to suppress nonconformist clergy.
 William Anderton was an early benefactor to the chapel leaving funds in 1670 in his will for Ministers John Walker and Samuel Newton.
-Newton gained a licence as a Presbyterian Teacher in 1672 and returned to preach at Rivington Church in 1674, his name appears on the list of Ministers.
+Newton gained a licence as a Presbyterian Teacher in 1672 and returned to preach at Rivington Church in 1674, his name appears on the list of ministers.
 In the same year Mr Hill of Rivington, a Presbyterian teacher was also granted license to preach in any place allowed.
 Newton made his will 6 March and died 11 March 1682, he described his occupation as Clerk, he and his family, to whom he left considerable property in Blackburn and Padiham, resided at New Hall, he was interred in the Chancel of Rivington Church.
 Newton was succeeded by the Rev. John Walker who died in 1702.
 The first Minister of the chapel was the Rev. Ralph Ainsworth 1704 to 1716.

 Thomas Anderton of School Brow farm left £100 to aid the nonconformists in 1683, in 1686 Rev. John Breres was conducting services at their meeting places.
 By 1697 George Brownlow and George Shaw added to the Chapel funds.
 Records of meeting places in 1702 shortly prior to the building of the chapel are in Quarter Sessions 'Record of Dissenting Meeting Houses', properties named were a house belonging to Arthur Davies, Sheepcoate and Pilkington House.